To ensure worker safety it is important for users of combustible, or LEL (Lower Explosive Limit), Gas Sensor Calibration to consider three factors:

 The safest course of action is to do a functional bump test before each day’s use.
 It is not necessary to make calibration adjustments unless readings are off by more than ten percent of the expected value.

-Scale of calibration
+Scale of Gas Sensor Calibration

 Hot-bead combustible gas sensors are non-specific and respond to all combustible gases and vapors.
 The combustible vapor doesn’t need to be present in LEL concentrations.
 Even trace amounts of combustible gas can be detected.